Caroline Keating Reed: Early life and education

-Career

 Before entering upon her successful professional career, she gave several concerts in Memphis and surrounding cities.
 The following year, she became a regular teacher of the piano-forte and singing, having been fitted for the latter branch of her art by three years of study under Achille Errani.

 She was very practical in her philanthropy, and since first forming her class, which always averaged forty pupils, she was never without one or more whom she taught free of charge.
 For two or three years she gave lessons gratuitously to six pupils, who were unable to pay anything.
 She has contributed frequently to charitable purposes, either by concerts or with her earnings.

 Since her marriage in 1891, she continued to teach.
 She also prepared a primer on technique for beginners.

-Reed was broad and progressive in her views of life, especially those concerning women and women's work.
-When a mere child, she was wont to declare her determination to earn her living when she grew up.
-In stepping out from the conventional life of a society belle and conscientiously following the voluntary course she marked out for herself, she was a new departure from the old order of things among the favored young women of the South.
-Thoroughly devoted to her art and in love with her vocation as a teacher, she stood among the best instructors of music in the country.
-She had no patience with trifiers, and no money could induce her to waste time on pupils who were not as earnest and willing to work as she was herself.
+Reed held progressive views of life, especially those concerning women and women's work.
+As a child, she was wont to declare her determination to earn her living when she grew up.
+She thus set herself apart from the traditional roles for women at that time.
+Devoted to her art and her vocation as a teacher, she stood out as one the best instructors of music in the country, and held her students to the same high standards she set for herself.